FRUITS OF THE MOOD

 Patrick MacNee

-Here are two beautiful and joyful songs performed by the great Max Bygraves, chosen to enhance the elegance of the fabulous Patrick MacNee.
+Here are two beautiful and joyful songs (Things are going so well / I'm gonna be right there) performed by the great Max Bygraves, chosen to enhance the elegance of the fabulous Patrick MacNee.

 Enjoy Patrick MacNee's smartness and chic!